Bio-carbon Innovation for Light-weight Material Applications

 This project is funded through the Ontario Research Fund – Research Excellence – Round 07

 The Bio-carbon Innovation for Light-weight Material Applications project represents a partnership between University researchers, industry and public sector.
 This R&D initiative will focus on producing a wide variety of new biocarbons from co-products of biomass conversion and agricultural resource waste streams.
 The generated biocarbons and natural fibre composites will be incorporated into plastic materials for uses in auto-parts, packaging and consumer products.

 This project is part of an economic shift away from non-renewable fossil fuel based plastics.
 Bridging Ontario’s two largest industrial sectors, automotive and agri-food, the project aims to advance Canada’s manufacturing competitiveness in auto-parts, packaging, and consumer products uses that utilize bio-carbon in order to substitute the petro-based carbon, supporting sustainability and utilization of renewable resources.

-This initiative is a collaboration between researchers from the University of Guelph, Western University, Lakehead University and the University of Toronto, as well as twelve industry partners.
+This initiative is a collaboration between researchers from the University of Guelph, Western University, Lakehead University and the University of Toronto, as well as eleven industry partners.